twitter/iago2/docs/using_iago_library.rst

 ~~~~~~~~~~~

 ``ParrotRequest``
-  Parrot's internal representation of a request
+  Iago's internal representation of a request

 ``ParrotTransport`` (``FinagleTransport``, ``KestrelTransport``, ``MemcacheTransport``, ``ParrotUdpTransport``, ``ThriftTransport``)
   Interchangeable transport layer for requests to be sent.
-Parrot contains transport implementations for the following protocols: HTTP (``FinagleTransport``), Kestrel, Memcache, raw UDP and Thrift.
+Iago contains transport implementations for the following protocols: HTTP (``FinagleTransport``), Kestrel, Memcache, raw UDP and Thrift.

 ``RequestConsumer``
   Queues ``ParrotRequest``\ s and sends them out on a ``ParrotTransport`` at a rate determined by requestDistribution